Actions

 When viewing an Action, click on the Edit button to make updates:

-You can also access the Edit Action page by clicking on the `Settings` button in the Actions menu, then clicking on the `Edit` button:
+You can also access the Edit Action page by clicking on the `Add Actions` button in the Actions menu, then selecting your Action and clicking on the `Edit` button:

 ### Deleting Actions